tim-projects/aegis-tui/README.md

 *   Decrypts Aegis Authenticator vault files using a provided password.
 *   Continuously displays OTP codes for all entries in a real-time refreshing table.
-*   Automatically refreshes OTPs based on their configured periods, with a live countdown.
+*   Automatically refreshes OTPs based on their configured periods, with a live countdown that updates in place.
-*   Outputs OTPs in a clear, sorted table format (by Issuer).
+*   Outputs OTPs in a clear, sorted table format (by Issuer), including Issuer, Name, Code, Group, and Note.
+*   Supports filtering OTP entries by group name.
 *   Purely command-line based, with no graphical interface.

 ## Usage